luthilab/IntanLuthiLab/Ypnon_For_Closed_Loop_Experiments/README.md

 ## Digital output depending on the sleep state

-If it is needed one can use the closed-loop detection to trigger additional devices (such as a RasPi) by changing the output of the Intan board digital outputs (0-3.3V).
+If it is needed one can use the closed-loop detection to trigger additional devices (such as a RasPi, see RasPi Functions) by changing the output of the Intan board digital outputs (0-3.3V).
 You can decide on which sleep state in the function **Ypnos_Main.m** at the lines 151-168:

 ```
 for c = 1:h.nChip